-While the first days and weeks of a salesperson’s time at your company are critical, it’s no secret that sales onboarding remains a huge challenge for many businesses.
+While the first days and weeks of a salesperson’s time at your company are critical, it’s no secret that onboarding sales reps remains a huge challenge for many businesses.

-In fact, a 2018 study from the Sales Management Association (SMA) found that 62% of companies consider themselves ineffective at ramping up new sales hires – this despite it being a key focus area for sales enablement leaders.
+In fact, a 2018 study from the Sales Management Association (SMA) found that 62% of companies consider themselves ineffective at onboarding new sales hires – this despite it being a key focus area for sales enablement leaders.

-So why, exactly, do so many companies struggle with sales onboarding?
+So why, exactly, do so many companies struggle with sales rep ramp-up?
 The reasons vary, but they often include some combination of the following:

 - The onboarding process is slow and inefficient

 - The training program structure is largely informal, with most learning being done “on the fly”

 - There is no method for assessing readiness; companies push reps out of “the nest” and hope they can fly